Niinnoo/text_your_iot_device_project/README.md

     ```
     - Verify that the `usb0` interface now has the manually set IP.
     - <img src="Screens/nmtui10.png" alt="usb0" width="700">
-14. Your bourder router should now be ready to go.
+14. Your border router should now be ready to go.

 ## Setting Up the Telegram Bot